 For many Civil 3D users, it appears that it is way too easy to get sucked into detailed surfaces from Corridors too quickly.

-If you find yourself weeding extracted Corridor Feature Lines all the time, you might want to consider showing some restraint.
+If we find ourselves weeding extracted Corridor Feature Lines all the time, we might want to consider showing some restraint.

-We don’t necessarily need or want lots of them right now and right away.
-Here I mean both the number of Feature Lines and the Point Code related detail in them.
+We don’t necessarily need or want lots of Feature Lines right now and right away.
+Here I mean both the number of Feature Lines and the Point Code related details in them.

-The wisdom of when is just as significant as the know how to do it.
+The wisdom of when to apply the tool is as significant as the know how to do it.

 Mission Critical Point Identification Benchmarks

-We want our design Assemblies applied in the most important and significant design locations.
-These are important for Civil 3D users to learn to identify quickly in grading site design.
+In Corridor design, we want our design Assemblies applied in the most important and significant design locations.
+These mission critical points are important for Civil 3D users to learn to identify quickly.

-No one said we must simply abandon tried and true grade by points heuristics (method and practice) only because Civil 3D so strongly favors linear methods these days.
+No one said we must simply abandon tried and true our grade by points heuristics (method and practice) only because Civil 3D strongly favors linear methods.

 An Assembly Never Works Alone

 Replaceable Sets of Assemblies are important design production tools we need to develop and maintain.
 Ok.
-We also need to learn the skills to replace them in our Corridor Regions on-demand as the current design and/or publication need requires.
+We also need to learn the skills to quickly replace them on-demand in our Corridor Regions as the current design and/or publication need requires.

 A managed project evolution from simple Sets of Assemblies to the more detailed Sets of Assemblies should become a new Civil 3D site design norm for Corridors.